 Leading Edge Video Thirroul is jam-packed with hard copy films and for years people from all over flock to it, especially for 'Marion's Picks' -- a regularly updated list of what she's been watching and wants to share with movie lovers.

 "That's why we developed my wife's shelf 'Marion's picks' because she does put quality movies on there," John Wallace told 10 daily.

 "It's the excitement of new films coming out every month.
 My wife is a very good film addict, she's very good at watching and commenting on them."

-While Wallace is well aware the 'heydays' are far behind them, he said customers are slowly coming back to video stores.
+While John is well aware the 'heydays' are far behind them, he said that customers had actually slowly started coming back to video stores.

 "Netflix really took a toll on us but we are finding that people are starting to come back to us.
 They are sick of streaming platforms and they aren't getting what they want," he claimed.

 He said box-set DVDs and foreign films were their most popular rentals.

 Marion says if there wasn't an imminent rent increase, they could probably stick around for longer, even reducing trading hours "from just lunchtime to around 7pm."